WDI-SEA/Project-2-Deployment/README.md

 );

 ```

-The id for each of your tables should be **id SERIAL**

-The SQL for your table can be found in the SQL tab of pgAdmin when you click on the table name under Databases-->Your Database--->Schemas--->Tables---> Your Table (ex.
-Users)

-Please remove the DEFAULT and COLLATE commands from the SQL when you insert into your fly database, as well as the last 3 lines (Tablespace.. ..
-Alter table...)

 Once your SQL command is ready, run it in your fly.io psql shell to apply them to your